-The committed changes are visible at the bottom of the Source Control view and in the History view, and your local master branch is updated.
+The committed changes are visible at the bottom of the Source Control view and in the History view, and your local main branch is updated.

 - 2. Create a working branch: - a.
-Click the master branch in the status bar.
+Click the main branch in the status bar at the bottom of the window.